Huna Bulletin 8

 THE PENDULUM

 The pendulum seems to be the answer to our testing needs.
 For some years the experiments have been going on to test the many strange uses apparent in this field of psychometric phenomena.
-The water dowsers have been known down the years, and the success of the British campaign against the Germans in North Africa in War III, was made successful by the finding of water along the route of march.
+The water dowsers have been known down the years, and the success of the British campaign against the Germans in North Africa in [the war], was made successful by the finding of water along the route of march.

 MAKING A PENDULUM

 Making a pendulum is easy.
-To a five inch piece of strong thread or light string, a small weight is fastened.
+To a five-inch piece of strong thread or light string, a small weight is fastened.
 It may be a small marble of glass or pottery, or a roundish button.
 One of the easiest to make is formed from a three-quarter inch piece of red sealing wax such as is used for sealing letters.
 (Any color will do.)
-The wax is heated until the end of the thread can be pressed into the soft end of the piece of wax, and the wax is then melded with the fingers around the protruding part of the thread to fasten it mere securely.
+The wax is heated until the end of the thread can be pressed into the soft end of the piece of wax, and the wax is then melded with the fingers around the protruding part of the thread to fasten it more securely.

 TO USE THE PENDULUM